Modeling and Analysis of Information Communities: Information Communities

+~ Having defined the content space, and the agent's interest and ability to produce content, we next model a community in an information network.
+Here we assume that a community is given by a set of users that produce content, and a set of users that consumes content.

-The goal of this paper is to study the structure of information communities which we model as follows.
-An information community $C = (C_d,C_s)$ is characterized by the set $C_d \subseteq \setR$ of agents that consume (read) content, and the set $C_s \subseteq \setR$ of agents that produce content.
+More formally, for our analysis we assume that an information community $C = (C_d,C_s)$ is given by a set $C_d \subseteq \setR$ of agents that consume content in the community $C$, and a set $C_s \subseteq \setR$ of agents that produce content in the community $C$.
 The subscript in $C_d$ in $C_s$ refer to ``demand'', and ``supply'', respectively.
-We assume that agents in $C_d$ can access all the content that is being produced by agents in $C_s$.
 In the following we define more precisely how content is being produced and consumed, and the resulting utility functions for content consumption and production.

-For a given a community $C= (C_d,C_s)$, we assume that each agent $y \in C_s$ can decide how much effort it puts into producing content of type $x$.
+For a given a community $C= (C_d,C_s)$, we assume that each agent $y \in C_s$ can decide how much effort they put into producing content of type $x$.
 We model this situation as follows.
-We let $\beta_C(x|y)$, $x \in \setR$, be the rate at which agent $y$ generates content of type $x$ in community $C$ where $\beta_C(\cdot|y)$ is a non-negative function, i.e. for $y \in C_s$ we have that
+We let $\beta_C(x|y)$, $x \in \setR$, be the rate at which an agent $y \in C_s$ generates content of type $x$ in the community $C$.
+The function $\beta_C(\cdot|y)$ is a non-negative function, and we have that

 The total rate (over all agents $y \in C_s$) at which content of type $x$ is generated in the community $C$ is then given by

 Recall that content of type $x$ that is generated by agent $y \in C_s$ is relevant to $x$ with probability $q(x|y)$, and that total rate (over all agents $y \in C_s$) at which relevant content is generated in $C$ is equal to